yuvalira/Final-Project-Adversarial-Attack-on-Tabular-Classification/README.md

 ## Overview

-This project investigates and compares the robustness of two machine learning models—a Large Language Model (RoBERTa) and a classic Gradient Boosted Tree (GBT)—against adversarial attacks on tabular data classification.
+This project investigates and compares the robustness of two machine learning models, a Large Language Model (RoBERTa) and a classic Gradient Boosted Tree (GBT), against adversarial attacks on tabular data classification.
 The dataset used is the popular **Adult Income dataset**, which contains demographic and employment attributes.

 The goal is to evaluate how adversarial attacks can manipulate predictions and to compare the resilience of both models under attack.